Frequently Asked Questions

-First National Bank will reissue new cards to all affected cardholders.
-In most cases, each cardholder will be notified by phone of the compromise and issued new cards and PINs.
+The First National Bank will reissue new cards to all affected cardholders.
+In most cases, each cardholder will be notified of the compromise and issued a new card.
 FNB will also reduce the credit limit on the customer’s current card while leaving it open to use until the new card has arrived.
 In rare cases, we will be forced to close the affected cards immediately.
-Along with all FNB cards, cardholder activity is monitored 24 hours a day, 7 days a week to quickly identify and stop any questionable activity.
-If questionable activity is detected, the cardholder will be contacted by phone to either verify the activity or close the card if the activity is fraudulent.
+Along with all FNB cards, cardholder activity is monitored 24 hours a day, 7 days a week to quickly identify and stop any questionable transactions.
+If questionable activity is detected, the cardholder will be contacted.
+How we contact the cardholder will depend on whether the phone numbers we have on file are landlines or mobile devices.
+If a mobile phone number exists, the cardholder will receive a SMS/text message.
+Otherwise, our customer representatives will call or you will receive an automated voice message to either verify transactions or close the card if the activity is fraudulent.

-How long does it take to receive a replacement card and PIN?
+How long does it take to receive a replacement card?

-New cards should be received in 7 to 10 business days.
-PINs will be sent 2 days after the card.
-New cards will be sent to the address currently on file for your card.
+New cards should be received in 7 to 10 business days if mailed or within 2 days if picked up at your local branch location.
+Mailed cards will be sent to the address currently on file for your card.
 For this reason, it is important for FNB to have the most up-to-date address and phone number to avoid any delay in receiving your new card.

 What if I do not want to have my credit limit restricted or card blocked?

 The decision to block or restrict a card is made at the discretion of FNB.
 In most cases, we will make every effort to accommodate our customers’ needs whenever possible.
 Please do not hesitate to contact our Customer Service department for assistance 217-229-3701.